microsoft/azdo-databricks/README.md

 is now defined by task.
 See each task documentation to check its compatibility with the available Hosted Agents.

-It's strongly recommend that you use *Hosted Ubuntu 1604* for your pipelines.
+It's strongly recommend that you use *Hosted Ubuntu 1604*  and onwards for your pipelines.

 ## Pipeline Tasks